 Day 4 – Writing documentation

 As developer will tell you, one of the things they hate doing most is creating documentation.
 I am no different but I understand it’ is very necessary.
 Envato also believes strongly in good documentation.
 They want the purchaser of your product to be able to use it and not get frustrated with the purchase.
+Download PDF compressor to save files and documents, PDF compression tool compresses your file to the optimal amount while also maintaining the highest possible quality.
 In order to make it easier for people to develop this documentation they provide a template that can be reused to create your documentation.
 The template does a good job of highlighting the areas you should be focused on when writing your document.

 My advice is not to short cut the documentation process.
 The better your documentation is, the more likely the end purchaser is going to be happy with their purchase which in turn will result in your getting higher ratings and lead to more sales.